-In the face of these studies, Santana[6] points out, through a study that aimed to identify antigen-antibody recognition for some antigens of the M. leprae, that the ML2038, as well as ML0286 and ML0050, has no reactivity to the serum from leprosy patients.
-The author points out that the possible reasons for this non-recognition would be the presence of conformal immunodominant protein domains, which depend on the novel structure of the protein to act as epitopes, and the variability of sera from patients of different ethnicities and regions.
+In the face of these studies, Santana[6] points out in a study aimed to identify antigen-antibody recognition for some antigens of the M. leprae that the ML2038, as well as ML0286 and ML0050, have no reactivity to the sera from leprosy patients.
+The author reports that the possible reasons for this non-recognition would be the presence of conformal immunodominant protein domains, which depend on the novel structure of the protein to act as epitopes, and the variability of sera from patients of different ethnicities and regions.

 The ML0286 antigen (Putative Fructose Bisphosphate Aldolase), encoded by the FBA gene, is a cytosolic enzyme, soluble and integral to the energy metabolism of M. leprae.
 This enzyme catalyzes the conversion of fructose 1-6-diphosphate into glyceraldehyde-3-phosphate and dihydroxyacetone-phosphate by metabolizing this sugar.
-Puckett et al[31] suggested that this enzyme regulates the glycolytic and gluconeogenic metabolism of carbohydrates in mycobacteria, with indications of participation in aminoglycoside resistance in strains resistant to these antibiotics.
-The overexpression of Rv0363c, another classification for this aldolase, can maintain the energy supply for resistant M. leprae strains, providing ATP during the state of antimicrobial resistance.
-Homology modeling revealed that ML0286 is a homotetramer, with 96.47% of residues in favorable regions, and is therefore feasible for the elaboration of serological tests for recognition of the protein epitope[7,32,33].
+Puckett et al[31] have suggested that this enzyme regulates the glycolytic and gluconeogenic metabolism of carbohydrates in mycobacteria, indicating participation in aminoglycoside resistance in strains resistant to these antibiotics.
+The overexpression of Rv0363c, another classification for this aldolase, can maintain the energy supply for resistant M. leprae strains, providing adenosine triphosphate (ATP) at the state of antimicrobial resistance.
+Homology modeling has revealed that ML0286 is a homotetramer, with 96.47% of residues in favorable regions, and is therefore feasible for the elaboration of serological tests for recognition of the protein epitope[7,32,33].

 The ML0050 antigen, also called ESAT-6-like protein esxB or culture filtrate protein (CFP-10), acts on the virulence and pathogenicity of M. leprae together with ESAT-6 protein, which is secreted by the ESX-1 secretion system and improves the stability of other externalized antigens[15,19,34].
 In addition, ML0050 is encoded by the esxB gene, having recognized its expression only in the Mycobacterium genus[19].
 For such evolutionary conservation, it is understandable that there is homology among such proteins in distinct species of mycobacteria, such as between M. leprae and M. tuberculosis, increasing the chances of cross-reactivity in serological tests.

-According to Geluk et al[35], although the specificity of ML0050 is high for the Mycobacterium genus, the absence of differentiation between both paucibacillary and multibacillary leprosy is a problem to the use of serological tests based on this antigen.
+According to Geluk et al[35], although the specificity of ML0050 is high for the Mycobacterium genus, the absence of differentiation between both paucibacillary and multibacillary leprosy is a problem with the use of serological tests based on this antigen.
 Moreover, even if the authors point out the properties of this antigen as a measure of disease progression and effectiveness of leprosy treatment, it is noted that there are obstacles to its use.

 The 85B antigen (MPT59), also called ML2028 or diacylglycerol acetyltransferase, is encoded by the FBPB gene, having function in cell wall synthesis through its mycolyl-transferase activity[15,36].
 Studies have shown that the 85B antigen induces the proliferation and release of high levels of IFN-gamma in T lymphocyte cultures of immunized mice.
 According to Spencer et al[7], ML2028 may represent a biomarker of disease progression because a patient who developed leprosy had the strongest response to the antigen about 19 mo before clinical diagnosis; due to this incubation time and delay in epitope reactivity, the authors report that this characteristic is dependent on bacterial burden.

-The molecular modeling of the 85B antigen was possible due to the similarity between both homologous proteins of M. leprae and M. tuberculosis.
+The molecular modeling of the 85B antigen was possible due to the similarity between homologous proteins of M. leprae and M. tuberculosis.
 Thus, the identity rate between the two reaches 85.21%, with the antigen having 11 beta-sheet and 6 alpha-helix regions.
 According to Santana[6], the external location of reactive peptides facilitates the action of antibodies in the recognition of the antigenic target.